Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 Along the waterfront, you can admire the colorful, wooden fishing boats and go for a peaceful stroll taking in the tranquility of Ria Formosa Natural Park at your side.

 One of the most astounding things to do near Tavira is to visit the Pego do Inferno waterfall.
-Head to Santo Estêvão and from the parking, it’s a short walk to get to the walkway leading down to a magical piece of wilderness.
+Head to Santo Estêvão and from the parking, it’s a short walk to get to the trail leading down to this magical piece of wilderness.

 One of the best things to do around Tavira is to visit the enchanting fishing community Cabanas de Tavira.